Water Quality Report 2023

 What’s in my drinking water?

-Additionally, the Metro Vancouver Water District conducted tests for drinking water contaminants see: http://www.metrovancouver.org/services/water/WaterPublications/water-quality-annual-report-Volume-2-2022.pdf
+Additionally, the Metro Vancouver Water District conducted tests for drinking water contaminants.
+Please see: https://metrovancouver.org/services/water/Documents/water-quality-annual-report-

-The Seymour water source from Vancouver is currently filtered.
+The Seymour Capilano Filtration Plant treats water from the Seymour and Capilano reservoirs.
 Chlorination treatment is added to protect against giardia and bacteria.
-Corrosion control treatment is done at Seymour and Coquitlam.
-Since surface water tends to have a low pH, soda ash and/or lime are added to increase the pH to 7 or above.
+Because surface water tends to have a low pH, soda ash and/or lime are added to increase the pH to 7 or above as a corrosion control measure.

 All drinking water, including bottled water, may reasonably be expected to contain at least trace amounts of some contaminants.
 It is important to remember that the presence of contaminants does not necessarily pose a health risk.
 More information about contaminants and potential health effects can be obtained by calling the EPA’s Safe Drinking Water Hotline (800-426-4791).